hazel-sec/potage/README.md

 Potage
 ======

-a crate for hishdigest calculation
+a crate for hashdigest calculation

 * support sha256, sha1, md5
 * from file / reader